wcko87/beatoraja-english-guide/Home.md

 ### I added songs, but I can't see the folders in game

+Try restarting beatoraja first.
+The songs might show up after a restart.

-There are a few possible causes.
+If the songs still don't show up, there are a few possible causes.

 #### An error occurred while adding songs
 This might have happened if you notice a bunch of errors in the command window and the song adding process halts suddenly.